ngol0/advanced-DL-learning/README.md

 # Advanced Computer Vision with Tensorflow - A course from DeepLearning.ai
 ## Introduction
-This is the projects done after every module in the course provided by Andrew Ng's [DeepLearning.ai](https://www.coursera.org/learn/advanced-computer-vision-with-tensorflow/).
+This is the projects done after every module in the 2 courses provided by Andrew Ng's DeepLearning.ai, including: [Advanced Computer Vision](https://www.coursera.org/learn/advanced-computer-vision-with-tensorflow/) and [Deep Generative Modelling](https://www.coursera.org/learn/generative-deep-learning-with-tensorflow/).
 There are 4 projects in total for 4 different topics.
 The project details could be found below.
 The topics and models covered in each module include:

-* #### Transfer Learning:
+* #### Transfer Learning and Style Learning:
-  transfer learning with ResNet50, object localization model architecture, evaluating object localization.
+  - transfer learning with ResNet50, object localization model architecture, evaluating object localization.

 * #### Object Detection:
   model architecture of R-CNN, Fast R-CNN, Faster R-CNN, finetune RetinaNet.